Ian Happ Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.2 K/9, the ninth-best in the league.
+- The pitching staff for the Cardinals has a collective 9.1 K/9, the ninth-best in MLB.

-- The Cardinals' 4.51 team ERA ranks 17th among all MLB pitching staffs.
+- The Cardinals have a 4.40 team ERA that ranks 17th among all MLB pitching staffs.

-- Cardinals pitchers combine to rank 17th in baseball in home runs allowed (41 total, 1.2 per game).
+- The Cardinals rank 15th in baseball in home runs allowed (43 total, 1.2 per game).

-- Mikolas (1-1) gets the starting nod for the Cardinals in his eighth start of the season.
-He has a 5.79 ERA in 37 1/3 innings pitched, with 34 strikeouts.
+- Montgomery (2-4 with a 3.29 ERA and 38 strikeouts in 41 2/3 innings pitched) gets the start for the Cardinals, his eighth of the season.

-- In his most recent appearance on Wednesday against the Los Angeles Angels, the right-hander went 5 2/3 innings, giving up three earned runs while surrendering eight hits.
+- The lefty last appeared on Saturday against the Detroit Tigers, when he went six innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.